btmxh/josu-trainer/README.md

 # josu-trainer

-## ARCHIVED
+## ~~ARCHIVED~~
-Since FunOrange finally patched the Windows 7 bug, and I upgraded to Windows 10, this program is not needed anymore, so I'm gonna archive this repo.
+~~Since FunOrange finally patched the Windows 7 bug, and I upgraded to Windows 10, this program is not needed anymore, so I'm gonna archive this repo.~~
+Some people actually used this, so I'm maintaining this program.

 ## General